unitedastronomer/AppleBCM57XXEthernet/README.md

 Alternatively, you could also use the [**CatalinaBCM5701Ethernet.kext**](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Ethernet) provided in OCLP repo, and then add these to **Kernel -> Patch**:

 |Identifier*|Find|Replace|minKernel|maxKernel| Comment |
 |-|-|-|-|-|-|
 |com.apple.iokit.CatalinaBCM5701Ethernet | E80000FF FF668983 00050000 | B8B41600 00668983 00050000 | 20.0.0 |  | Broadcom BCM577XX Patch |

-Add these to device properties:
+> This patch is just the same as the `Broadcom BCM57785 Patch` (from the sample.plist of Opencorepkg to load the native kext on Catalina and earlier), but **finds/replace the whole series of hex** without the base and hex masking.

+> Even this kext is from Catalina, and in theory the `Broadcom BCM57785 Patch` (from the sample.plist of Opencorepkg) should still be applicable as it was from Catalina anyway, however in my attempt it did not work.
+Opencore probably does not support masking on injected kexts, hence why I decided to try to find/replace the whole thing instead, and it somehow worked that way.

+This is optional.
+I've had these device properties in my config.plist since the beginning I used this kext, I tried to remove them and the kext still loaded.
+If that wasn't the case for you, then you may need to add them:

 |Key*|Value|Type|
 |-|-|-|
 |compatible |pci14e4,16b4 |String |
 |device-id|B4160000|Data|
 |built-in|01|Data|

 #### Cosmetic
+This is optional.
 You could also apply a **Kernel -> Patch** to show the correct model in System Report.
 |Identifier*|Find|Replace|minKernel|maxKernel| Comment |
 |-|-|-|-|-|-|
 |com.apple.iokit.CatalinaBCM5701Ethernet | 35373736 35 | 35373738 36 | 20.0.0 |  | IOReg model 57765 -> 57785 (Cosmetic) |